Mar 19, 2013

 - 1 tsp dried summer savory

-- Add remaining ingredients and blend until mixed.
+- Add remaining ingredients and blend just a bit until mixed.

 Makes about 2 cups.
 Enjoy!